 and fracture due to external forces that's not warranty.
 Damned good

-servo but not warrantied against breakage.
-1-year warranty labor and
+servo, absolutely the best steel money can buy for the gears, but not warrantied against breakage.
+Our 1-year warranty is for both labor and

 materials against defects in materials or workmanship.

-We've been doing this a long time, we know what we're doing and we'll
+Look, we've been doing this a long time, we know what we're doing.
+We'll

 always be fair but don't try to take advantage of us.
 Ask around.